Culture hero: Disappearance of a culture hero

 Once culture heroes have finished their task, they usually disappear.
 In many stories, the hero is transformed back to his origin, and his death place is marked with a stone, tree, or body of water.
 The end of a culture hero's life will generally lead to the creation of something else, such as a river, constellation, food, animals, and the moon and sun.
 Culture heroes are the etiological explanation for many humans about the things occurring in their daily lives.

 Examples

 In many Native American mythologies and beliefs, the coyote spirit stole fire from the gods (or stars or sun) and is more of a trickster than a culture hero.
 Natives from the Southeastern United States typically saw a rabbit trickster/culture hero, and Pacific Northwest native stories often feature a raven in this role: in some stories, Raven steals fire from his uncle Beaver and eventually gives it to humans.
+In Greek mythology Prometheus has a similar role.
 The Western African trickster spider Anansi is also common.
-In Norse mythology, Odin steals the mead of poetry from Jotunheim and is credited as the discoverer of the runes.
+In Norse mythology, Odin steals the mead of poetry from Jötunheim and is credited as the discoverer of the runes.